Leading Investment Casting Companies

 History

-The first investment castings were made with clay molds and natural honeycomb or beeswax for the wax pattern.
-To make them, people manually operated bellows as stoking furnaces.
-In the 1800s, dentists began using investment casting to create fillings and crowns.
-During World War II, manufacturers began to investment cast metal alloy parts with precision net shape and near-net shape manufacturing.
+The earliest investment castings were crafted using clay molds and beeswax, often derived from natural honeycombs, to form the wax patterns.
+Artisans would work bellows by hand to fuel the stoking furnaces.
+By the 1800s, dentists adopted investment casting for creating precise fillings and crowns.
+The technique saw a significant advancement during World War II when manufacturers began using it to produce metal alloy parts with high precision, achieving both net shape and near-net shape manufacturing.

-Today, manufacturers make molds from a wide variety of alloys and refractory materials and use wax patterns formed from a mixture of pure and synthetic waxes.
-Instead of handheld bellows, they conduct casting inside cast foundries.
+In modern times, manufacturers craft molds from a diverse array of alloys and heat-resistant materials.
+They use wax patterns created from a blend of natural and synthetic waxes.
+Rather than using handheld bellows, the casting process now takes place within specialized foundries.

 Materials Process